tstillz/cbr-chrome/README.md

 ### Files to edit

-The main files you will need to edit are:
+The main file you need to edit is:

 > config.json